syncfusion-content/uwp-docs/uwp/sfrangeslider/Reversed-Direction.md

 ---
 layout: post
-title: Deals with Reversed direction options in Syncfusion SfRangeSlider control for UWP
+title: Deals with Reversed direction in Syncfusion SfRangeSlider control for UWP
 description: Explains about Reversed direction options in SfRangeSlider control for UWP
 platform: uwp
 control: SfRange Slider